 The reference numbers (above) refer to Brind’s ‘factsheet’ not this article and, after cross-referencing those references with the papers referenced in Beral et al. it transpires that: –

-Three of the eleven ‘valid’ studies – Segi, Watanabe and Laing – were ineligible for inclusion because ‘specific information on whether pregnancies ended as spontaneous or induced abortions had not been recorded systematically for women with breast cancer and a comparison group’.
+Three of the eleven ‘valid’ studies – Segi, Watanabe and Laing – were ineligible for inclusion because ‘specific information on whether pregnancies ended as spontaneous or induced abortions had not been recorded systematically for women with breast cancer and

 Of the remaining eight studies which where eligible for inclusion, seven were excluded from the primary analyses because Beral et al. were unable to obtain access to the original data from these studies – the supposedly ‘unscientific’ reasons cited by Brind under 1,2, & 3 are, in fact, the reasons which account for why Beral et al. could not access the original data and not the reason that these studies were excluded from the primary analysis.
 This leaves one paper – Rookus – for which data on induced abortion and breast cancer was excluded at Rookus’s own request because they judged the information to be unreliable in the context of this study, which is hardly surprising when you understand that the purpose of Rookus’s original study was to look for evidence of recall bias in Dutch ABC data.

 What Brind doesn’t point out, in relation to these eight excluded studies is that Beral et al. did include a secondary analyses in their results which examined the effect that these papers – all retrospective – would have had, had they been included in the main analysis and found that this would have increased the relative riskfor retrospective studies by 0.03, from 1.11 to 1.14.
 In short, their exclusion had a entirely negligable effect on the main analysis of the retrospective studies.